GOP lawmakers cut tens of millions of dollars from Gov. Tony Evers' clean water budget

 But Taylor pointed to fiscal bureau statistics showing that Department of Natural Resources regulators have been overwhelmed by the growth of the dairy feedlot industry, and that a record 101 manure spills were reported in 2018, bringing the total to more than 10 million gallons spilled in the last 12 years.

-And the state hasn't yet provided enough funding to address DNR staffing issues highlighted in a 2016 audit that found the department was unable to properly oversee the disposal of millions of gallons of manure on farm fields.
+And the state hasn't yet provided enough money to address DNR staffing problems highlighted in a 2016 audit that found the department was unable to properly oversee the disposal of millions of gallons of manure on farm fields.

-Committee Republicans postponed a vote on Evers' proposal to increase fees on large animal feedlots to help pay for five additional DNR regulators to enforce water pollution laws.
+Committee Republicans postponed a vote on Evers' proposal to increase fees on large animal feedlots to help pay for five more DNR regulators to enforce water pollution laws.

 Democrats and the fiscal bureau pointed out that the DNR is the only state agency authorized by the federal government to enforce water pollution laws.